Asymptomatic Spread Of The Coronavirus Is ‘Very Rare,’ WHO Says In Stunning Announcement

 “If we actually followed all of the symptomatic cases, isolated those cases, followed the contacts and quarantined those contacts, we would drastically reduce [the outbreak],” she concluded.

 The news about rare asymptomatic transmission is not the only new data concerning the disease.
-As was previously reported by The Inquisitr, researchers have claimed that around 80 percent of all patients were infected from just a small number of super super-spreaders.
+As was previously reported by The Inquisitr, researchers have claimed that around 80 percent of all patients were infected from just a small number of super-spreaders.

-The pandemic has currently infected around seven million people across the world, in addition to claiming over 400,000 lives.
+The pandemic has currently infected around 7 million people across the world, in addition to claiming over 400,000 lives.